27

 Reply to BigB

+On acid about 30 years ago, it hit me that distance was an illusion.
+It was also suddenly clear that I am not my body.
+Over the last few years, I have been exposed to various frameworks and other experiences that help me really feel how these ‘counter-intuitive’ truths are so.
 Yes, without spacetime, separation is impossible.
 There is no more foundational concept in materialism, so its disappearance will send out a mighty wave.
 But my goodness the resistance to this difficult truth is profound.
 Hence, one of the more pertinent and useful components of Donald Hoffman’s talks is how unwarranted our instinctive trust of our five senses is, and not just human sense perceptions, but other critters too.
 It’s these little observations, backed up with sound science, I like to reference.
 They entice waverers into a yet more open-minded state.
-The more people we have really opening up to how wrong modernity’s paradigm is, the better the chances are that we pull something amazing out of the fire of its demise.
+The more people we have really opening up to… Read more »

 BigB